Presentation and Status in Health Basket

 Contra-Indications

-Post-exposure vaccination: Given the fatal outcome of the declared rabies infection, there are no contraindications to post-exposure vaccination.
+Given the always-fatal outcome of the declared rabies infection, there are no contraindications to post-exposure vaccination.

 Special Precautions

-As with all vaccines, VERORAB may not protect 100% of people vaccinated.
+As with all vaccines, this medical product may not protect 100% of people vaccinated.

-Use with caution in people with known allergies to polymyxin B, to streptomycin, to neomycin (present as traces in the vaccine) or to any antibiotic of the same group.
+Use with caution in people with known allergies to polymyxin B, to streptomycin, to neomycin (present as traces in the vaccine) or to any antibiotic of the same class.

 Injection-schedule recommendations should be followed scrupulously.